P1ntas/Large-Scale-Software-Development/factsheets/team3/eduardo_silva.md

-# Factsheet for Duarte Lopes
+# Factsheet for Eduardo Silva

 ## Sprint 0